[Last updated: 1 January 2025, unless otherwise noted]

 According to the Corporations Law, the fundamental obligations of the members of the board are (i) to act in good faith, in the best interest of the company, and for the benefit of all its shareholders, (ii) not to adopt any decision that benefits themselves or any related party, and (iii) to avoid conflicts or potential conflicts of interest between themselves as members of the board and those of the company as a whole.

 In addition, pursuant to the Tender Offer Regulations, once directors and the management have knowledge of a potential takeover offer (or that the company is under the threat of a takeover) and until the announcement of the results of the takeover, they must be impartial towards potential competitive offers, giving priority at all times to the interests of the shareholders and refrain from performing, conducting or concerting any act that is not in the ordinary course of the company's business.
-They must not disrupt or frustrate the normal course of a offer or favor a offeror.
+They must not disrupt or frustrate the normal course of an offer or favor an offeror.
 Therefore, directors and the company's management cannot agree to issue new shares or other securities, execute option agreements or sell any of the company's assets, among other things.

 There is no express prohibition, however, regarding the execution of agreements prior to having knowledge of a takeover offer with the purpose of preventing or deterring unwanted takeovers, which are subject to a condition precedent consisting of having been notified with a takeover offer.
 Nonetheless, depending on which anti-takeover mechanism is agreed or implemented, such act may be challenged for violating fundamental principles, i.e., if they damage the company as a whole, or such measure is considered in benefit of a particular shareholder or group of shareholders such as those who have control over the Target Company, except where such decisions have been agreed, consented to or accepted by all of the company's shareholders with voting rights.
 This requirement may imply, in practice, that no defensive strategies may be adopted, given the fact that if the potential offeror (or any of its affiliates or subsidiaries) previously acquired one common share of the future Target Company and votes against the decision in the actual shareholders' meeting, it will not be possible to adopt the decision with 100% votes of the voting shares.